-Mickey Finn isn’t watered-down mysteries for dilettantes; it’s a crime-fiction cocktail that will knock readers into a literary stupor.
+The Mickey Finn series isn’t watered-down mysteries for dilettantes—the annual anthologies are crime-fiction cocktails that will knock readers into a literary stupor.

-An annual anthology of hardboiled and noir crime fiction to be released each fall beginning in 2020, Mickey Finn will pick up where the three-volume Fedora anthology series left off, pushing hard against the boundaries of crime fiction.
-Contributors will be encouraged to push their work into places short crime fiction doesn’t often go, into a world where the mean streets seem gentrified by comparison and happy endings are the exception rather than the rule.
+This series—released each December beginning in 2020—continues with Mickey Finn: 21st Century Noir, Vol. 5, which will pick up where the first four Mickey Finns left off, pushing hard against the boundaries of crime fiction.
+Contributors are encouraged to push their work into places short crime fiction doesn’t often go, into a world where the mean streets seem gentrified by comparison and happy endings are the exception rather than the rule.

-The ideal submission will be approximately 5,000 words—less than 3,000 is likely too short, more than 8,000 is likely too long.
+All, or a significant portion, of each story must be set in the 21st Century.
+(That’s 2001 to the present day.)
+The ideal submission is approximately 5,000 words—less than 3,000 is likely too short, more than 7,000 is likely too long.
 Originals only.
 No reprints.

-Deadline: Submissions open September 1–November 30, 2018.
-Though rejections may occur at any point during the process, do not expect acceptance and rejection decisions until February 2019.
+Submission Window: Submissions open February 1–February 28, 2023.
+No early submissions; no late submissions.
+Though rejections may occur at any point during the process, do not expect acceptance decisions until late April 2023.

 Payment: A pro-rata share of royalties.